WaiperOK/Axios-DLS/docs/guide/hello-world.md

 - Modify the scan flags to collect service banners (`-sV`) and compare artifacts.
 - Add a `script` directive that parses the scan artifact and classifies exposed services.
+- Duplicate the report block as `report html_summary using html { ... }` to render a static HTML summary under `artifacts/reports/`.
+- Emit complementary notes with `report notebook using markdown { ... }` to capture findings in a shareable `.md` file.
 - Introduce additional reports (e.g., `report sarif`) once new backends are implemented.
 - Wrap sections in `if` conditions or use `for target in [...]` loops to fan out scans across multiple hosts.